WordenAFT/Palworld_BreedChain_Calculator/README.md

 ### Limitations
 This script also cannot handle special combination target species.
 I plan to work on this in the next few days and upload a change to allow for it.

+Special Combinations (Not currently handled):
-Special Combos: ['Relaxaurus Lux', 'Incineram Noct', 'Mau Cryst',
+`'Relaxaurus Lux', 'Incineram Noct', 'Mau Cryst',
                        'Vanwyrm Cryst','Eikthyrdeer Terra','Elphidran Aqua',
                         'Pyrin Noct','Mammorest Cryst','Mossanda Lux',
                         'Dinossom Lux','Jolthog Cryst','Frostallion Noct',